Payne Brothers: Harry Payne

 Harry Payne began his career playing Harlequin at Covent Garden.
 In 1859 he was playing a bear, and he had to take over as Clown in the middle of a performance when Richard Flexmore collapsed.
 He was so successful in the role that he remained as Covent Garden's Clown until the 1870s.
 After other appearances, including one with his brother Fred in Gilbert and Sullivan's Thespis in 1871, choreographed by their father, he went to Drury Lane in 1883, where he played Clown for the last twelve years of his life.

 In 1892 Punch said of him:

 Harry Payne was described by George Grossmith as "the best clown in my time".
 Harry Payne opened each Boxing Day Harlequinade at Drury Lane with a somersault followed by a cheerful "Here we are again!"

 Harry Payne was responsible for the creation of one of the biggest Christmas crackers ever to be made in the Victorian era.
 He was appearing as Clown in a Drury Lane pantomime when the cracker was delivered.
 It was over seven feet in length and contained a change of costume for the whole cast as well as hundreds of small crackers that the cast threw to the children in the audience, to their great excitement.

-Harry Payne died at the age of 62 and was buried in Highgate Cemetery.
+Harry Payne died at the age of 62 and was buried in the family grave at Highgate Cemetery.
 The Times said of him, "Mr. Payne was at once an actor, a singer, and an accomplished humourist.
 Probably he owed something to the tuition of his father … whose mimetic feats he would seek to emulate as much as the altered conditions of pantomime entertainments would permit."